OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 	</xsl:for-each>
 </Zephyr-space-Teststep>
 ```
-### Known Limitations ###
+### Known Limitations
-*When Zephyr plugin is enabled, please ensure you do not have issue-types with the names '''Test Execution''' or '''Test Cycle''' or '''Folder(Zephyr)''' in Jira as they conflict with Zephyr entities name.
+* When Zephyr plugin is enabled, please ensure you do not have issue-types with the names **Test Execution** or **Test Cycle** or **Folder(Zephyr)** in Jira as they conflict with Zephyr entities name.
-*For changes in the test steps to get synchronized, update some basic fields in Jira such as '''Summary'''.
+* For changes in the test steps to get synchronized, update some basic fields in Jira such as **Summary**.
-*Synchronization of attachment of Test Steps (field of Test entity) is not supported.
+* Synchronization of attachment of Test Steps (field of Test entity) is not supported.
-*For Zephyr as the target system, if the attachment filename contains Windows special characters(/,\,",:,*,?,<,>,|), then attachment will not be added in Zephyr.
+* For Zephyr as the target system, if the attachment filename contains Windows special characters(/,\,",:,*,?,<,>,|), then attachment will not be added in Zephyr.
 As a result, the user will encounter a processing failure.
 This is because Zephyr does not support Windows special characters in filename.
-*When Jira's deployment type is '''Self-Managed''':
+* When Jira's deployment type is **Self-Managed**:
-**Synchronization of custom fields of Test Execution entity and Test Steps (field of Test entity) is not supported.
+ * Synchronization of custom fields of Test Execution entity and Test Steps (field of Test entity) is not supported.
-*When Jira's deployment type is '''Cloud''':
+* When Jira's deployment type is **Cloud**:
-**Synchronization of attachments of '''Test Execution''' entity is not supported.
+ * Synchronization of attachments of **Test Execution** entity is not supported.
 This feature will be supported in the upcoming versions of {{ spaceName }}.
-**Write side support for attachments in the '''Step Results''' field (part of the '''Test Execution''' entity) is not available.
+ * Write side support for attachments in the **Step Results** field (part of the **Test Execution** entity) is not available.
-**To synchronize custom fields in Zephyr Cloud, custom field id is required.
+ * To synchronize custom fields in Zephyr Cloud, custom field id is required.
-***'''Reason''': Zephyr doesn't provide an API to get the custom field details.
+  * **Reason**: Zephyr doesn't provide an API to get the custom field details.
 Therefore, user needs to provide custom field id to synchronize custom fields.
 Refer to [Find Zephyr Custom Field Id](#find-zephyr-custom-field-id) section for the custom field ids.
-**To synchronize custom fields of Test Execution entity, refer to [[#Test Execution|Synchronize Custom Fields of Test Execution]] section.
+ * To synchronize custom fields of Test Execution entity, refer to [[#Test Execution|Synchronize Custom Fields of Test Execution]] section.
-**To synchronize custom fields of Test Steps (field of Test entity), refer to [Synchronize Custom Fields of Test Steps](#test-steps) section.
+ * To synchronize custom fields of Test Steps (field of Test entity), refer to [Synchronize Custom Fields of Test Steps](#test-steps) section.
-**Due to API limitation, if the project configured in integration has more than 10000 Test Execution entities, {{ spaceName }} will only synchronize the first 10000 entities based on creation date of the Test Execution entity.
+ * Due to API limitation, if the project configured in integration has more than 10000 Test Execution entities, {{ spaceName }} will only synchronize the first 10000 entities based on creation date of the Test Execution entity.
-**'''Folder(Zephyr) entity'''
+ * **Folder(Zephyr) entity**
-***Target lookup is not supported for Jira cloud.
+  * Target lookup is not supported for Jira cloud.
 Criteria, Target and Remote Link sync are not supported for Jira on premise.
-****Reason: Zephyr API unavailability.
+    * Reason: Zephyr API unavailability.
-***Default Link Configuration for link type '''Test Cycle Linkage''' is not supported.
+ * Default Link Configuration for link type **Test Cycle Linkage** is not supported.
-***'''Sprint Id''' field synchronization is not supported.
+ *  **Sprint Id** field synchronization is not supported.
-***Folders can be moved across different Test Cycles in Zephyr.
+ * Folders can be moved across different Test Cycles in Zephyr.
 However, the synchronization of the movement is not supported by {{ spaceName }}.
 Hence, if any folder movement will occur, then the synchronization will be failed.

 ## Xray plugin entities

-*{{ spaceName }} supports following Xray entities:
+* {{ spaceName }} supports following Xray entities:
-**For self-managed system: Test, Test Set, Test Plan, Test Execution, Sub Test Execution, Pre-Condition. <br>
+ * For self-managed system: Test, Test Set, Test Plan, Test Execution, Sub Test Execution, Pre-Condition. <br>
-**For cloud system: Xray Test, Test Set, Test Plan, Test Execution, Test Run, Precondition. <br>
+ * For cloud system: Xray Test, Test Set, Test Plan, Test Execution, Test Run, Precondition. <br>
-*The supported versions of Xray plugin are specified in [Systems Supported List](../systemsupported/systems-supported-list.md). <br>
+* The supported versions of Xray plugin are specified in [Systems Supported List](../systemsupported/systems-supported-list.md). <br>

 ### Jira Self-managed Instance
 #### Test Entity

-*In Jira Xray, the [https://docs.getxray.app/display/XRAY/Test test] is a test case.
+* In Jira Xray, the [https://docs.getxray.app/display/XRAY/Test test] is a test case.
 It may either be manual or automated, composed of multiple steps, actions and expected results.

 <h6> <span style="color:darkblue">&nbsp;&nbsp;Test Repository Path field </span></h6>

-:*Xray v3.0 introduces the [https://docs.getxray.app/display/XRAY/Test+Repository Test Repository] concept that enables the organizing tests in test repositories(which are same as folders) within a project.
+* Xray v3.0 introduces the [https://docs.getxray.app/display/XRAY/Test+Repository Test Repository] concept that enables the organizing tests in test repositories(which are same as folders) within a project.
-:*User can synchronize the tests inside specific test repositories by mapping 'Test Repository Path' field in the mapping configuration.
+* User can synchronize the tests inside specific test repositories by mapping 'Test Repository Path' field in the mapping configuration.
 If this field is mapped, the test will be synchronized within selected test repository.
-:*For the location of Test within test repository, user can map 'Test Repository Path' field in mapping configuration.
+* For the location of Test within test repository, user can map 'Test Repository Path' field in mapping configuration.
 If Jira [Xray] is the target system, the Test will be synchronized within the selected test repository path when the 'Test Repository Path' field is mapped.

 :*The behavior details of 'Test Repository Path' with reference to configuration and synchronization are given below:
-:*'''1-1 value mapping:'''
+:***1-1 value mapping:**
 :**The user can do one to one mapping of source and target repositories by configuring the [value mapping](../integrate/mapping-configuratio.md#view-edit-xslt-configurations-options) of Test Repository Path field.
-:*'''When Jira[Xray] is the source system''', 'Test Repository Path' will contain the test repository full path with '\' for hierarchy.
+:***When Jira[Xray] is the source system**, 'Test Repository Path' will contain the test repository full path with '\' for hierarchy.
-:*'''When Jira[Xray] is the target''', the test will get synchronized to the selected test repository if it exists in Xray.
+:***When Jira[Xray] is the target**, the test will get synchronized to the selected test repository if it exists in Xray.
 If it does not exists on Xray side, it will be automatically created by {{ spaceName }}.
 This is default behavior of Xray plugin which can be changed using the advanced mapping as described [[#.C2.A0.C2.A0Turn_off_Auto-Creation_of_Folders.2FRepository|below]].

-:'''Turn off Auto-Creation of Folders/Repository'''
+**Turn off Auto-Creation of Folders/Repository**

-:*If the user wants to turn off the auto-creation of the repository in the target system, he/she needs to make a few changes in the [advanced xsl](..integrate/mapping-configuration.md#view-edit-xslt-configurations-options).
+*If the user wants to turn off the auto-creation of the repository in the target system, he/she needs to make a few changes in the [advanced xsl](..integrate/mapping-configuration.md#view-edit-xslt-configurations-options).
 Scenarios and steps applicable for each scenario are mentioned below:
-:*'''Scenario 1:''' For turning off the auto-creation of test repositories, the user can check if the test repository path exists on Jira(Xray) side or not.
+:***Scenario 1:** For turning off the auto-creation of test repositories, the user can check if the test repository path exists on Jira(Xray) side or not.
 Based on that, the user can set the value for test repository path.
 On the contrary, if the path does not exist, the user can use the default repository path.
 A sample [Advance mapping](../integrate/mapping-configuration.md#view-edit-xslt-configurations-options) for similar case that can be tweaked as required is given below:

 ```xml
 <Test-space-Repository-space-Path xmlns:xsl="http://www.w3.org/1999/XSL/Transform"